AztecProtocol/engineering-designs/in-progress/7482-sequencer-prover-test-net.md

 - B is submitted by the correct proposer for the slot.
 - B contains proof it has signatures from 2/3 + 1 of the committee members attesting to the block.
 - B's header has been made available on L1
-- B's constituent TxEffects have been made available on L1

 After this, the block is confirmed in the Pending Chain.